kimdanny/Relationship-Expert/README.md

 4. **Future improvement**
     - Train with other dataset that has multiple sentiment
-    - Improve to real chatbot
+    - Improve to implement a real chatbot

-To get the '.pt' file, you can either
+To get the model check point file, you can either
-1. Run Sentiment_Analysis/Transformers for Sentiment Analysis.ipynb
+- Run Sentiment_Analysis/Transformers for Sentiment Analysis.ipynb (Recommended to run it on GPU environment)

-2. Download [Bert-model.pt](https://drive.google.com/open?id=1w8S5IlQjexL2ERZAE_s1Q98jWA4LfhkD) and place it in your working directory, or `path="./data/Bert-model.pt"` to fit `model_loader` function.
+- Download [Bert-model.pt](https://drive.google.com/open?id=1w8S5IlQjexL2ERZAE_s1Q98jWA4LfhkD) and place it in your working directory, or `path="./data/Bert-model.pt"` to fit `model_loader` function.